-Award winning advocate, speaker, educator and author, Sheila Radziewicz has faced inequality, fought against institutional discrimination and questions society’s norms.
-She has stood up against institutional discrimination because she understood the importance of self-advocacy and being the voice of the people.
-Through an incredibly supportive family she lived life to the fullest and done anything and everything possible.
+Award winning advocate, speaker, educator and author, Sheila Radziewicz faces inequality, fights against institutional discrimination and questions society’s norms.
+She stands up against institutional discrimination because she understood the importance of self-advocacy and speaking up when others cannot.
+Through an incredibly supportive family she lives life to the fullest and does anything and everything possible.

 Sheila Radziewicz is a dedicated and determined advocate with a Masters Degree in Criminal Justice.
 Her bright personality, ability and determination is apparent in everything that she does.
-Currently, she is a Disability Advocate at NILP (The Northeast Independent Iiving Program, Inc.) where she provides peer support to persons with disabilities and advocates within systems.
+Currently, she is the Training and Special Events Coordinator at The Northeast Independent Iiving Program, Inc. (NILP).
 As a trainer she has educated criminal justice agencies, civil organizations, and other community members on the effects of domestic violence, violence against people with disabilities, self advocay, self determination, disability awareness and many other topics.

 Sheila has been awarded the Team Hoyt Rising Star Award from Easter Seals, April 2012 for her determination to break down barriers facing people with disabilities; and a Letter of Commendation, February 2012, for her outstanding contribution to the development and dissemination of Tae Kwon Do.
 She has been a member of the Regional Board of Easter Seals Massachusetts and been on the Steering Committee for IMPACT: Ability.